ryanmimrie/ryanmimrie.github.io/whmavi_distribution_designer.md

 <ul>
   <li><b>Distribution</b>: Either "Normal" or "Johnson-SU".
 The latter is a four-parameter extension of the normal distribution which allows for increased control of the distribution's shape.</li>
   <li><b>Mean</b>: The centre of the distribution.
 For the normal distribution, this value represents the mean.
 For the Johnson-SU distribution, this value represents the Lambda (λ) parameter.</li>
-  <li><b>Spread</b>: The extent to which heterogeneity exists around the mean.
+  <li><b>Spread</b>: The extent of variation around the mean.
 For the normal distribution, this value represents the standard deviation.
 For the Johnson-SU distribution, this value represents the Xi (ξ) parameter.</li>
   <li><b>Skew</b>: The extent to which the Johnson-SU distribution is positively or negatively skewed.
 This value represents the Gamma (γ) parameter.</li>
   <li><b>Outlier Rarity</b>: The rarity of outlier values in the Johnson-SU distribution.
 This value represents the Delta (δ) parameter. </li>
   <li><b>Clamp</b>: This parameter controls the behaviour of values that fall outside the expected phenotypic range of 0-1.</li>